carpentries-incubator/reproducible-publications-quarto/_episodes/02-Quarto/04-plots-figures.md

 > ## More on inline codes:
-> Quarto will always display the results of inline code, but not the code.
+> Quarto will always display the results of the inline code but not the code.
 Inline expressions do not take knitr options.
 >
 {: .callout}